Cymraeg

 Users aged 18+ can chat with all other profiles aged over 18.
 However, users aged 17 and under can only chat with other users aged 13-17.

-Wink is rated 12+ (Teens) on both the Apple App Store and Google Play.
+Wink is rated 17+ on the Apple App store and Mature 17+ on the Google Play store.

 Find out more about age ratings in our ‘A parent and carer’s guide to age ratings of apps and games’.